 - Supremely comfortable

 Runners seeking comfort and reliability need to look no further than the New Balance Fresh Foam X 880v13.
 This shoe has been around for some time and has a loyal following for good reason.
 It’s incredibly comfortable, accommodates a wide range of foot shapes, and has a good balance of not-too-soft and not-too-bouncy cushion.
-It’s also sturdy and durable and priced competitively — overall, a solid choice.
+It’s also sturdy, durable, and priced competitively.
+Overall, it’s a solid choice.

 On the flip side, it’s a relatively heavy shoe compared with others in our guide.
 It’s also kind of like a peanut butter and jelly sandwich.
 You know exactly what you’ll get, and while it may be satisfying and meet your basic needs, it won’t blow your mind.
 This may not be the shoe that will inspire you to chase a new marathon PR, but not all runners seek that goal.
 This shoe will be a trusty friend for your daily fitness or cross-training miles.

 Actual Weight (U.S. men’s 9): 10.1 ounces (287 grams) | Drop: 10 millimeters

 Overall Rating: 7 | Upper Comfort: 8.5 | Underfoot Feel: 6 | Responsiveness: 5 | Stability: 8 | Cushion: 5.5